UCSBCarpentry/2021-12-14-ucsb-gitbash/_episodes/11-changes.md

 > The staging area can hold changes from any number of files
 > that you want to commit as a single snapshot.
 >
-> 1. Add some text to `mars.txt` noting your decision
+> 1. Add some text to `ui-example.sh` noting your decision
 > to consider Venus as a base
 > 2. Create a new file `venus.txt` with your initial thoughts
 > about Venus as a base for you and your friends